Deep red beets are a natural for Valentine’s Day. In fact, our heart beets for them.

 Steak tartare, or tartar steak, is a meat dish* named after the legend that Tartars† did not have time to cook their meat, so ate it raw on horseback.

 Steak tartare is made from finely chopped or minced raw beef or horse meat, plus seasonings.
 With its growing popularity over the last 30 or so years, other recipes have adopted the name.
-Salmon tartare, tomato, tuna tartar are some examples.
+Salmon tartare, tuna tartare, tomato tartare, carrot tartare and strawberry tartare are some examples.

 *The typical recipe is round raw beef mixed with onions, capers, Worcestershire sauce and a raw egg, served with toast points.
 A variation, tartare aller-retour, is tartare patty lightly seared on one side.
 Steak tartare is often served with frites (French fries).
 In Belgium, the dish is known as filet américain.
 American?
 What happened to the Tartars?